exfalsoquodlibet/behavioural-sci-perception/docs/twitter_data_acquisition.md

 ## Hydrating the tweets

-We used [Hydrator](https://github.com/DocNow/hydrator) to hydrate these tweets.
+We used [Hydrator](https://github.com/DocNow/hydrator) to hydrate these tweets, i.e., retreive the text of the tweets and associated metadata.
 Hydrator manages your Twitter API Rate Limits.

-After hydration, our sample consisted of 12,161 tweets.
+After hydration, our sample consisted of 12,161 tweets, corresponding to around 0.005% of the initial dataset.